goshevs/imputeHD/README.md

 **Format of input data**

 Input data for `imputeHD` should be in long format.
-In addition, all extraneous items for the scales in `scale_stubs` should be removed from the dataset.
+In addition, all extraneous items of the scales in `scale_stubs` should be removed from the dataset.

 <br>